 <<State if the lender concurs, or not, with the appraiser’s value conclusion.
 When there is a disagreement, summarize the valuation modifications made by lender underwriter.
 Insert a pro forma to highlight the differences in conclusions as needed.
 View the appraisal as a tool to do your underwriting and loan sizing correctly.
 Lenders should not use a value they disagree with and are allowed to use a lower value/NOI for loan sizing purposes.
 If lenders feel they are prohibited from doing this, they should cite the FIRREA rule at issue in the narrative.>>

 Initial Operating Deficit

-<< Use form 91128-ORCF to calculate the Initial Operating Deficit.
+<< Use Form 91128-ORCF to calculate the Initial Operating Deficit.
 Enter a summary above and a narrative explanation below as needed below.>>

 Key Questions